 - Other articles you might like

 Horyuji is an old Buddhism temple located in Nara prefecture.
 It is claimed as the oldest wooden structure in the world, and officially designated as UNESCO World Heritage Site in 1993 along with Himeji Castle in Hyogo prefecture.
 The temple complex was established in the 7th century, and fascinates visitors with a number of historical buildings that includes several national treasures.
-The founder, Princess Shotoku, served under Empress Suiko and had an incomparable power at that time not only as a politician but also an ardent Buddhist.
+The founder, Princess Shotoku, served under Empress Suiko and had an incomparable power at that time not only as a politician but also as an ardent Buddhist.

 2. Himeji Castle

-Himeji Castle is a beautiful castle that is widely recognized with the impressive white exterior.
+Himeji Castle is a beautiful castle that is widely recognized for its impressive white exterior.
 It is located in Hyogo prefecture, and has a long history dating back about 400 years, making it one of the 12 original castles in Japan.
 The five-story castle tower stands over 90 meter above the sea level, and draws numerous tourists all year round as the largest castle in Japan.
 It is also known as “Shirasagi-jo” (“White Heron Castle” in Japanese) that represents the stunning white appearance resembling a white bird trying to fly into the sky.

 Yakushima is a scenic island that is located approximately 60 km south west of Kagoshima prefecture.
 As a popular hiking and trekking destination, it boasts a number of hiking courses that allows visitors to explore the untouched nature and ancient forests surviving there over centuries.
-About 20% of the island was listed on the UNESCO World Heritage Site in 1993, which includes the giant Japanese Cedar trees called “Yakusugi” which is believed to be over 1,000 years old.
+About 20% of the island was listed on the UNESCO World Heritage Site in 1993, which includes the giant Japanese Cedar trees called “Yakusugi” which are believed to be over 1,000 years old.
 “Mt.
 Miyanoura” is another highlight that stands 1,936 meters tall in the center of the island!

 4. Shirakami Sanchi

 Shirakawago is a beautiful village located in Gifu prefecture.
 The village attracts many tourists from other countries as an iconic tourist attraction with a number of traditional Japanese houses preserved in a perfect condition!
-“Gassho-zukuri” is a traditional architecture style that refers to a house with steep thatched roof.
-It protects the house from heavy snowfalls in winter as the village is situated in mountainous area.
+“Gassho-zukuri” is a traditional architecture style that refers to a house with a steep thatched roof.
+It protects the house from heavy snowfalls in winter as the village is situated in a mountainous area.
 Walking around the peaceful village allows you to catch a glimpse of local people living there in harmony with nature over centuries.